The Illusion of Fit: Spatially Resolved Assessment of Constitutive Model Validity in Elastography and Physics-Based Inverse Problems: Introduction

 \section{Introduction}

-Inverse problems arise in various scientific and engineering disciplines, including medical imaging, which are crucial in reconstructing hidden properties from indirect measurements.
-One important application is elastography \cite{ophir1991elastography, doyley2012model}, a technique used to infer the mechanical properties of soft tissues, aiding in disease diagnosis and treatment planning.
-Elastography data acquisition typically involves applying mechanical forces to tissue and measuring the resulting displacements using imaging modalities such as ultrasound, magnetic resonance imaging (MRI) \cite{muthupillai1995magnetic}, or optical coherence tomography \cite{khalil2005tissue}.
+Elastography is a technique used to infer the mechanical properties of soft tissues, aiding in disease diagnosis and treatment planning \cite{ophir1991elastography, doyley2012model, ormachea_elastography_2020}.
+Data acquisition typically involves applying static, harmonic, or transient excitations to tissue and measuring the resulting deformation using imaging modalities such as ultrasound \cite{ophir1991elastography}, magnetic resonance imaging \cite{muthupillai1995magnetic, sack_magnetic_2022}, or optical coherence tomography \cite{khalil2005tissue}.
+Recovering material parameters of the underlying tissue from these measurements requires solving an inverse problem governed by the equations of solid mechanics, and a large body of methods has been developed to this end \cite{doyley2012model, fovargue_stiffness_2018}.